wabbajack-tools/mod-lists/magnum_opus/readme.md

 #### That’s it!
 Launch Mod Organizer 2 inside the Magnum Opus folder.
 From now on, you must launch Fallout 4 via the “F4SE” option in Mod Organizer 2.

+If you're playing with a controller (why?), your pipboy map won't work.
+Open the MO2 INI Editor, select fallout4prefs.ini, and scroll down until you see the `[Display]` section.
+At the bottom, you'll find two lines:
+`uPipboyTargetHeight=1400`
+`uPipboyTargetWidth=1752`
+Change these two lines to the following:
+`uPipboyTargetHeight=700`
+`uPipboyTargetWidth=876`

-There are two profiles here.
+There are two profiles in Mod Organizer 2.
 One is just a version without Private Military Company, and I literally made it for one single person.
 So if you're wondering why you have patches disabled that are named "NoPMC" then...that's why.
 You can ignore them.

 **I do not use an ENB.
 Please stop asking.** If you want one, just use whatever you want.
 There are some comparison screenshots pinned in the Magnum-Opus-Support channel on the Wabbajack Discord server.